-Extra credit is worth 10 points.
+There is an extra credit assignment available and it is worth 10 points.
 It is not mandatory and is not counted as part of the 1,000 total course points.
 Therefore, the highest score a student could earn in this course is 1,010.
-The assignment involves bringing in one source and writing a description of how it is related to the content of this course.
-The source can be an article, story, poem, quote, comic, website, movie/TV clip, picture, song, or some other source.
-Further guidelines are available on blackboard.
-There is also another option for my section that we will discuss in class.
+The assignment involves bringing in one source and writing a paragraph description of how it is related to the content of this course.
+The source can be an article, story, poem, quote, comic, website, movie or TV clip, picture, song, or some other material.